National Tooth Fairy Day

 In 1927, Esther Watkins Arnold brought the tooth fairy to life in an eight-page playlet.
 She named the playlet The Tooth Fairy.
 At the same time, Sir Arthur Conan Doyle published photographs of two girls surrounded by “verified” fairies.
 He claimed that fairies and gnomes existed and the pictures supplied the photographic evidence.

 The following year, Arnold’s play began performing.
 Childen, primed with vivid imaginations, placed their freshly lost teeth under their pillows at night.
 The anticipation of a visit from the tooth fairy lives on today.

 Over the years, the tooth fairy theme varied.
 In 1942, columnist Bob Balfe wrote in the Palm Beach Post about the tooth fairy.
 He gave his children War Stamps to put in their books when the lost a tooth.
 This alternative became popular during a time when giving to the war effort was a motivating factor.

 Today, the tooth fairy jingles much less than ever.
 The average payout for a lost tooth ranges from $3 to $4.
 However, if Dad is on duty or if the tooth disappears during the night with no time break a large bill, the amounts climb higher.

 HOW TO OBSERVE

-Use #NationalToothFairyDay to post on social media.
-Download our coloring page of the tooth fairy, color and post to Social Media.
+Use #ToothFairyDay to post on social media.
+Download this coloring page, color and then post to social media.

 While our research did not unearth the source of either the February 28 or the August 22 observance, it is interesting to note the American Dental Association’s recommendation to have cleanings twice annually.